11 Must Eat & Food to Try in Madrid

 7. Broken Eggs (Huevos Estrellados or Huevos Rotos)

-Can you believe that Broken Eggs (Huevos Rotos) is a local specialty from Madrid and that you can easily prepare at home?
-Well… the Broken Eggs from Madrid are nothing else you’ve seen or tasted so far.
+Can you believe that broken eggs (huevos rotos) are a local specialty from Madrid and that you can easily prepare them at home?
+Well, the broken eggs from Madrid are nothing else you’ve seen or tasted so far.

-Huevos rotos or huevos estrellados (starry eggs) are one of the foods to try when traveling to Madrid.
-They are usually served on a bed of French fries, Iberian ham, chistorra or chorizo.
+Huevos rotos or huevos estrellados (starry eggs) are one of the dishes to try when traveling to Madrid.
+They are usually served on a bed of French fries, Iberian ham, chistorra (sausage) or chorizo.

 8. Snails Madrid-Style (Caracoles a la Madrilena)